ietf-wg-masque/wg-materials/ietf113/minutes.md

 Dave s: was clear consensus years ago to do 1.1.
 GET opponents seem to have acquiesced.
 So move forward with GET.
 Anyone can't live with that?

-Dave S: We have proposed resolutions to all open isses.
+David S: We have proposed resolutions to all open isses.
 Are we ready for WGLC?

 Eric: WGLC seems appropriate after these issues are closed.

-Dave S: WGLC also motivates people to read the drafts.
+David S: WGLC also motivates people to read the drafts.

 ## CONNECT-IP (15 minutes)